This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 Get-AzStorageContainer

-The Get-AzStorageContainer is an excellent Azure PowerShell cmdlet that can help you to retrieve the lists of Azure storage containers.
+The Get-AzStorageContainer is an excellent Azure PowerShell cmdlet that can help you list Azure Storage Containers.

 Syntax